Utah data on violent crime and arrests

 Examples of exceptional clearances include the death of the person who committed the crime; the victim’s refusal to cooperate with the prosecution after the person who committed the crime has been identified; or the denial of extradition.

-In some instances, the unsolved rate and number of unsolved crimes may be less than 0.
+In some instances, the solve rate and number of solved crimes may be less than 0.
 This is due to the fact that the number of reported crimes cleared in a year can include incidents reported in prior years.
 For this reason, it is possible to have more cleared crimes than new reported incidents in a given year.

-Agency- and county-level violent crime and unsolved rate data presented above are restricted to agencies reporting data for all 12 months in 2022.
+Agency- and county-level violent crime and solve rate data presented above are restricted to agencies reporting data for all 12 months in 2023.
 The calculation of population covered by reporting agencies, as well as the number of reporting agencies by county, is also based on agencies with violent crime data for all 12 months.

-Counties with fewer than 25 reported violent incidents in 2022 are excluded from the map, as calculations of unsolved rates are not reliable.
+Counties with fewer than 25 reported violent incidents in 2023 are excluded from the map, as calculations of solve rates are not reliable.